 I love coffee.
 You may think I love craft beer from all the beers reviews I do, and I assure you – I do love craft beer; but java… I have a different relationship with.

-I have been drinking coffee since my early teens, something I couldn’t obviously do with beer, so right there my relationship with coffee is longer.
+I have been drinking instant coffee tea bags since my early teens, something I couldn’t obviously do with beer, so right there my relationship with coffee is longer.
 Also, I can drink coffee first thing in the morning; in fact, it’s kind of the point!
 I start every day with a cup (or two) of joe, made with fresh ground beans.
 On the weekends I get up earlier than my husband, so instead of brewing a full pot, I make a single serve from our Keurig machine.
 Yes, we are a household who needs two types of coffee makers.
 Three if you count the french press we seldom use, and four if you count the backpacking espresso maker we bring along with us on camping trips.

 Then during the week, in the mid-morning, I set out with friends from work for a small walk to grab another cup of brew from Starbucks…usually an Americano for me.
 If it’s the weekend, another k-cup is popped into the Keurig a few times throughout the day.
 And then around 2 pm I cut myself off from the caffeine for the day, otherwise I am not sure I would ever sleep!

 I drink my coffee black most of the time.
 Around Christmastime I will add in a bit of light egg nog to make it festive, and if it is in the evening (and I am not worried about sleep) I have been known to add in some Bailey’s, Amaretto or other tasty liqueur.
 But for the most part, black coffee is the way for me!